abnerrjo/BlogSourceCode/source/_posts/2016-01-22-creating-a-telegram-bot-in-nodejs.markdown

 npm install node-telegram-bot-api
 ```

-This is a module created by [@yagop](https://github.com/yagop/node-telegram-bot-api) that wraps some stuff so we don't need to worry about it.
+This is a module created by [@yagop](https://github.com/yagop/node-telegram-bot-api) that wraps some stuff so we don't need to worry about them.

 Now open the "server.js" file that came with your repository.
 Delete all its content, we aren't going to need it anyway.
 We can safely copy/paste the example inside the node-telegram-bot-api repository: